-The Closing Package Schedule (Schedule) has been prepared as part of NCUA's annual submission into the Government-wide Financial Report System (GFRS).
+The Closing Package Schedule (Schedule) has been prepared as part of the NCUA's annual submission into the Government-wide Financial Report System (GFRS).
 The GFRS is used by the U.S. Department of the Treasury, Bureau of the Fiscal Service, to collect closing package information from Federal Program Agencies.
 The primary purpose of GFRS is to present a comprehensive report on the government's financial position, the Financial Report of the United States.
-The Schedule and related notes herein are not intended to represent the NCUA's entire GFRS submission, nor be a complete presentation of NCUA's assets, liabilities, revenues, or expenses.
+The Schedule and related notes herein are not intended to represent the NCUA's entire GFRS submission, nor be a complete presentation of the NCUA's assets, liabilities, revenues, or expenses.

-The Schedule has been prepared from NCUA's accounting records in accordance with the Federal Accounting Standards Advisory Board (FASAB) Statement of Federal Financial Accounting Standards (SFFAS).
+The Schedule has been prepared from the NCUA's accounting records in accordance with the Federal Accounting Standards Advisory Board (FASAB) Statements of Federal Financial Accounting Standards.
 The American Institute of Certified Public Accountants recognizes FASAB as the official accounting standards-setting body of the Federal Government.
-The format of the Schedule and notes is in accordance with the form and content guidance provided in Office of Management and Budget (OMB) Circular A-136, Financial Reporting Requirements, revised October 7, 2016.
+The format of the Schedule and notes is in accordance with the form and content guidance provided in Office of Management and Budget (OMB) Circular A-136, Financial Reporting Requirements, revised August 15, 2017.

-Consistent with SFFAS No. 34, The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board, NCUA considers and, where appropriate, applies Financial Accounting Standards Board (FASB) guidance for those instances where no applicable FASAB guidance is available.
+Consistent with Statement of Federal Financial Accounting Standards No. 34, The Hierarchy of Generally Accepted Accounting Principles Including the Application of Standards Issued by the Financial Accounting Standards Board, the NCUA considers and, where appropriate, applies Financial Accounting Standards Board (FASB) guidance for those instances where no applicable FASAB guidance is available.
 Any such significant instances are identified herein.